-If you’ve been on a message board or Reddit lately, you might notice people talking about someone called “the OP.”
+If you’ve been on a message board, Reddit, or any social network lately, you might notice people talking about someone called “the OP.”
 If you’re not sure who that is, read on.

 “OP” stands for “original poster” or “original post.”
 While both of these terms are widely used on message boards and internet forums, they mean different things.

 The original poster is the person who starts a discussion thread, forum topic, or Reddit post.
 They often kick-start a conversation or ask a question.
 If they’re asking for advice about a specific situation, they reply to the comments or messages in that thread.
 When other people refer to the person who started the thread, they type “OP” instead of their username.